ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

-`_M_find_before_node` is a good building block to have if you'll think about `erase` implementation as we need to remove an element from the singly linked lists, so having a previous node comes in handy.
+`_M_find_before_node` is a good building block to have if you'll think about `erase` implementation as we need to remove an element from the singly linked lists, so having a pointer to a previous node comes in handy.

 `_M_find_before_node` does mostly what we expect it to do, but has a couple of interesting things in the sleeve.